-ANNEX VIII MODULE DESCRIPTION Operations management Indicative syllabus content: with the emphasis on understanding of characteristics of promotional activities on the Internet and measure their efficiency, know basics of marketing activities planning, plan activities of the Internet marketing, as well as to conduct strategy and control of marketing activities on the Internet, know specificities of e-marketing application or business markets in BiH Introduction to Internet marketing, The notion of the Internet, Internet marketing environment, The Internet as a part of marketing information system, Behaviour of e-consumers, The Internet and product as a part of 4 P's characteristics of products and services on cyber market, Influence of the Internet on manner and specificities of product pricing, pricing of Internet contents, Specificities of distribution and sales on the Internet, e-commerce, influence of Internet on logistics, characteristics of paying system on the Internet, Sponsorships, affiliate programmes, application of e-mail in promotion, virus marketing, problems with spam, Internet marketing activities on the Internet, Business markets and the Internet Learning delivery: Ex cathedra lectures Case study Presentation and analysis of specific business Assessment rationale: situation Projects and seminar works writing Guest lecturers Knowledge testing is continued during semester.
-Taking an exam is conducted through 3 announced tests lasting 45 minutes, make of seminar work.
-Assessment weighting: discussions and presentation.
-Test 1 25% Presentations 5% Test 2 25% Participation in discussions 5% Test 3 25% Seminar work 15% Essential Reading: n.s.
+- know basics of marketing activities planning, - plan activities of the Internet marketing, as well as to conduct strategy and control of marketing activities on the Internet, - know specificities of e-marketing application on business markets in BiH

+Introduction to Internet marketing, The notion of the Internet, Internet marketing environment, The Internet as a part of marketing information system, Behaviour of e-consumers.
+The Internet and product as a part of 4 P's: characteristics of products and services on cyber market.
+Influence of the Internet on manner and specificities of product pricing, pricing of Internet contents, Specificities of distribution and sales on the Internet, e-commerce, influence of Internet on logistics, characteristics of paying system on the Internet, Characteristics of promotional activities on the Internet and measurement of efficiency. banner advertisements, sponsorships, affiliate programmes, application of e-mail in promotion, virus marketing, problems with spam.
+Internet marketing activities planning, Strategy and control of marketing activities on the Internet, Business markets and the Internet

+- Ex cathedra lectures

+- Case study

+- Presentation and analysis of specific business situation

+- Projects and seminar works writing

+- Guest lecturers

+Knowledge testing is continued during semester.
+Taking an exam is conducted through 3 announced tests lasting 45 minutes, make of seminar work, discussions and presentation.

+Test 1 25% Presentations 5%

+Test 2 25% Participation in discussions 5%

+Test 3 25% Seminar work 15%